JoaoFelipe/hcmgr/hcmgr/ReadMe.txt

 Joao Felipe Nicolaci Pimentel

 :File Structure
-hcmgr.cpp: contains the definition of function main hcprocess.h: contains the declaration of the function that process the input file hcprocess.cpp: contains the definition of this function. string_utils.h: contains the declarations of functions that are used to check if a string follows defined criteria. string_utils.cpp: contains the definitions of this functions. const.h: contains the declarations of the constants used in the program Parser.h: contains the declaration of the Parser class Parser.cpp: contains the definitions of the Parser methods HornClause.h: contains the declaration of the HornClause class HornClause.cpp: contains the definitions of the HornClause methods Head.h: contains the declaration of the Head class Head.cpp: contains the definitions of the Head methods Body.h: contains the declaration of the Body class Body.cpp: contains the definitions of the Body methods Predicate.h: contains the declaration of the Predicate class Predicate.cpp: contains the definitions of the Predicate methods Name.h: contains the declaration of the Name class Name.cpp: contains the definitions of the Name methods Symbol.h: contains the declaration of the Symbol class Symbol.cpp: contains the definitions of the Symbol methods SymbolTable.h: contains the declaration of the SymbolTable class SymbolTable.cpp: contains the definitions of the SymbolTable methods SymbolTableEntry.h: contains the declaration of the SymbolTableEntry class SymbolTableEntry.cpp: contains the definitions of the SymbolTableEntry methods SymbolEntry.h: contains the declaration of the SymbolEntry class SymbolEntry.cpp: contains the definitions of the SymbolEntry methods ConstantEntry.h: contains the declaration of the ConstantEntry class ConstantEntry.cpp: contains the definitions of the ConstantEntry methods BoundEntry.h: contains the declaration of the BoundEntry class BoundEntry.cpp: contains the definitions of the BoundEntry methods PredicateEntry.h: contains the declaration of the PredicateEntry class PredicateEntry.cpp: contains the definitions of the PredicateEntry methods SubstitutionList.h: contains the declaration of the SubstitutionList class SubstitutionList.cpp: contains the definitions of the SubstitutionList methods
+Body.h: contains the declaration of the Body class Body.cpp: contains the definitions of the Body methods BoundEntry.h: contains the declaration of the BoundEntry class BoundEntry.cpp: contains the definitions of the BoundEntry methods const.h: contains the declarations of the constants used in the program ConstantEntry.h: contains the declaration of the ConstantEntry class ConstantEntry.cpp: contains the definitions of the ConstantEntry methods FunctionEntry.h: contains the declaration of the FunctionEntry class FunctionEntry.cpp: contains the definitions of the FunctionEntry methods FunctionSymbol.h: contains the declaration of the FunctionSymbol class FunctionSymbol.cpp: contains the definitions of the FunctionSymbol methods hcevaluate.h: contains the declarations of functions to evaluate the Predicate hcevaluate.cpp: contains the definition of these functions hcmgr.cpp: contains the definition of function main hcprocess.h: contains the declaration of the function that process the input file hcprocess.cpp: contains the definition of this function hcrandomize.h: contains the declarations of functions to randomize a variable hcrandomize.cpp: contains the definition of these functions hcset.h: contains the declarations of functions to set a variable hcset.cpp: contains the definition of these functions Head.h: contains the declaration of the Head class Head.cpp: contains the definitions of the Head methods HornClause.h: contains the declaration of the HornClause class HornClause.cpp: contains the definitions of the HornClause methods Name.h: contains the declaration of the Name class Name.cpp: contains the definitions of the Name methods operations_utils.h contains auxiliar functions for operations Parser.h: contains the declaration of the Parser class Parser.cpp: contains the definitions of the Parser methods Predicate.h: contains the declaration of the Predicate class Predicate.cpp: contains the definitions of the Predicate methods PredicateEntry.h: contains the declaration of the PredicateEntry class PredicateEntry.cpp: contains the definitions of the PredicateEntry methods PredicatesContainer.h: contains the declaration of the PredicatesContainer class PredicatesContainer.cpp: contains the definitions of the PredicatesContainer methods string_utils.h: contains the declarations of functions that are used to check if a string follows defined criteria. string_utils.cpp: contains the definitions of this functions.
+SubstitutionList.h: contains the declaration of the SubstitutionList class SubstitutionList.cpp: contains the definitions of the SubstitutionList methods Symbol.h: contains the declaration of the Symbol class SymbolEntry.h: contains the declaration of the SymbolEntry class SymbolEntry.cpp: contains the definitions of the SymbolEntry methods SymbolTable.h: contains the declaration of the SymbolTable class SymbolTable.cpp: contains the definitions of the SymbolTable methods SymbolTableEntry.h: contains the declaration of the SymbolTableEntry class SymbolTableEntry.cpp: contains the definitions of the SymbolTableEntry methods SymbolValueEntry.h: contains the declaration of the SymbolTableEntry class SymbolValueEntry.cpp: contains the definitions of the SymbolTableEntry methods TermSymbol.h: contains the declaration of the TermSymbol class TermSymbol.cpp: contains the definitions of the TermSymbol methods UnboundEntry.h: contains the declaration of the UnboundEntry class UnboundEntry.cpp: contains the definitions of the UnboundEntry methods UnboundSymbol.h: contains the declaration of the UnboundSymbol class UnboundSymbol.cpp: contains the definitions of the UnboundSymbol methods

 :Predicate Evaluation